10 Most Valuable Records Ever

 The record has not been officially released yet, but already it is estimated to amount to 7 figures, correctly 5 million dollars.
 The catch is that only one single copy of the record is made.
 It is possible that it will actually be more of a copies, but in this case they will be exhibited in museums.
 As things stand, the question is whether anyone will ever hear this record.

-Among the most expensive editions, we have deliberately omitted from the list because they did not studio released are concert recordings The Quarrymen, Decca audition record of The Beatles, earliest recordings of the rehearsals Mick Jagger and Keith Richards, Hendrix concert on Woburn festival etc. Lower on the list are issues Jean Michel Jarre (Music for Supermarkets), Velvet Underground (The Velvet Underground & Nico), John Lennon and Yoko Ono (The Wedding Album), Elvis Presley (Stay Away, Joe) and even the Sex Pistols (God Save The Queen).
+Among the most expensive editions we didn’t mention(because those are not studio recordings) some of concert recordings of these bands/singers: The Quarrymen, Decca audition record of The Beatles, earliest recordings of the rehearsals Mick Jagger and Keith Richards, Hendrix concert on Woburn festival etc. Lower on the list are issues Jean Michel Jarre (Music for Supermarkets), Velvet Underground (The Velvet Underground & Nico), John Lennon and Yoko Ono (The Wedding Album), Elvis Presley (Stay Away, Joe) and even the Sex Pistols (God Save The Queen).